 It’s a good plan to tackle this type of toy-sorting annually, leaving your home with nicely decluttered spaces.
-The bonus: giving someone else’s child an out-of-season Christmas.
+The bonus is that you give someone else’s child an out-of-season Christmas.

-Pandemic birthdays have meant no big parties, no dinners out and no bounce-house gatherings for the kids.
-Instead, families have had to get creative.
+Pandemic birthdays meant no big parties, no dinners out and no bounce-house gatherings for the kids.
+Instead, families had to get creative.

 Yard signs, drive-past parades of teachers and friends, and group video chats with far-off family can stay a part of birthday celebrations even years from now.

-With hair, nail and wax salons among the last businesses to reopen in some areas, home personal care has never been more important.
+With hair, nail and wax salons among the last businesses to reopen in some areas, home personal care became more important during the pandemic.

 Whether it’s cutting your own bangs, plucking or waxing your eyebrows, or home manicures and pedicures, it’s smart to practice doing these simple services for yourself.
 Even in normal times, these habits are great for saving money.

 Feel like getting on a plane anytime soon?
 Maybe not.
-Even those who love traveling may be hesitant to do so now.
+Even those who love traveling still may be hesitant to do so.
 But there’s never been a better time to play tourist in your own hometown.
-Explore and appreciate those local parks, waterways and scenic sights — socially distanced, of course.
+Explore and appreciate those local parks, waterways and scenic sights.

-Telehealth, telemedicine, virtual doctor appointments or whatever it’s called — visiting your doctor by video conference or phone isn’t just a pandemic solution.
+Telehealth, telemedicine, a virtual doctor appointment or whatever it’s called — visiting your doctor by video conference or phone isn’t just a pandemic solution.
 Many people have problems with transportation or live a good distance from specialists.

 A virtual doctor may not be able to do everything.
 But for some situations, it’s an easy and convenient solution.

-So many people have turned to home baking in recent months that yeast and flour were hard to come by in many areas for a while.
+So many people turned to home baking in 2020 that yeast and flour were hard to come by in many areas for a while.

 The lockdown prevented many of us from visiting loved ones, but package and mail delivery allowed us to reach out anyway.

-Sending a jigsaw puzzle to a bored aunt, mailing yeast to a baker friend whose city has yet to restock, or simply sending a good old greeting card all are ways to send love when you can’t share a hug in person.
+Sending a jigsaw puzzle to a bored aunt, mailing yeast to a baker friend whose city has yet to restock, or simply sending a good old greeting card all are ways to send love when you can’t get together in person.

 The coronavirus outbreak sparked some novel cooking ideas, many requiring only the simplest ingredients.
 For example, marshmallowy dalgona (whipped) coffee requires just instant coffee, sugar and water.
 Cookie cereal and White Claw slushies, among other trendy dishes, also have had their viral moments.